nhatzHK/wallpapers/README.md

 ### Conribute

 1. Fork the repository
-2. Add your wallpapers (with meaningful names if possible)
+2. Add your wallpapers
+  * With meaningful names if possible
+  * Without incorrect sRGB
+  * Without spaces or hyphens in the names (underscore ftw)
 3. Make a PR

 ### Use